TCP Rating: 87/100

 Start at $5.95

 - SD cards store your pictures and videos for easy removal.
-We give you a free SD card with the Solar, but most people use a second card.
+We give you a free SD card with the Solar, but most people use two SD cards.
 If you have two cards, you can swap them out when you retrieve the pictures.

 Verified Customer Reviews